-the manhattan series 1997-2019: my magnum opus, over twenty years in the making
+the “hughcard” series 1997-2019: my magnum opus, thousands of drawings, over twenty years in the making

 Since 1997 I’ve drawn thousands of “Hughcards” [cartoons drawn on the backs of business card], just to give me something to do while sitting at the bar.
-Collectively the body of work is called “The Manhattan Series”, based on where the series first got its start (you can read the backstory here).
 Here they are, sorted by year.
 Enjoy:

 [N.B.
 A few thousand of the early cards from 2000-2007 (see photo below) still remain unpublished.
 I’m working on it.]

 1. I’ve had three books published by Penguin Portfolio.
 “Ignore Everybody” is my best one.

 3. I am the lead artist and co-founder of Gapingvoid LLC.
 Besides our management consulting and culture change work, we also publish a ton of fine art prints and create bespoke “Culture Walls” for business clients.
 DISCLAIMER: The Manhattan Series is a strictly private project, and not commercially affiliated with Gapingvoid in any way [MY OFFICAL GAPINGVOID BIO IS HERE].